top of page

 Search

 The good news?
 A few simple habits can make your yard much less attractive to fleas.
+Let’s break it down.

 Why Fleas Show Up in Your Yard

+Many people assume fleas only come from pets, but that’s not actually how most infestations start.
+Wildlife is usually the real culprit.
 Animals like raccoons, squirrels, opossums, mice, and stray cats often carry fleas and drop them in yards as they pass through.
 Once fleas are in the environment, they wait in grass, leaves, and shaded areas until a warm-blooded host walks by.

 That host could be: